Southampton-RSG-Training/shell-novice/_episodes/01-filedir.md

 This is because Git Bash automatically tries to highlight the type of thing it is.
 For example, `/` indicates that entry is a directory.
 There's a way to also highlight this on Mac and Linux machines which we'll see shortly!

-We need to get into the repository directory `2020-10-29-socobio-crs`, so what if we want to change our current working directory?
+We need to get into the repository directory `swc-shell-novice`, so what if we want to change our current working directory?
 Before we do this,
 `pwd` shows us that we're in `/Users/nelle`.